 The observed potency against K. pneumoniae and S. aureus is particularly significant.
 K. pneumoniae is a well-known opportunistic pathogen associated with multidrug resistance and nosocomial infections, including pneumonia, bloodstream infections, and urinary tract infections.
 The ability of the ethanolic extract to inhibit this organism suggests potential therapeutic relevance, especially in regions burdened with high antimicrobial resistance.
 Similarly, S. aureus, including methicillin-resistant strains (MRSA), remains a leading cause of skin, soft tissue, and systemic infections (Guarniz et al., 2019).
-The moderate activity of the extracts against P. aeruginosa and E. coli—both Gram-negative organisms—may reflect the complexity of their outer membranes, which often act as permeability barriers, limiting the diffusion of antibacterial agents.
+The moderate activity of the extracts against P. aeruginosa and E. coli,both Gram-negative organisms,may reflect the complexity of their outer membranes, which often act as permeability barriers, limiting the diffusion of antibacterial agents ( ).
 MIC and MBC evaluations provided further insights into the nature of the antibacterial action.
 The ethanolic extract exhibited bactericidal effects against S. aureus and P. aeruginosa at 100 mg/mL, and bacteriostatic effects against E. coli and K. pneumoniae.
 In contrast, the aqueous extract demonstrated only bacteriostatic activity across all tested isolates and was ineffective against E. coli and S. aureus at the concentrations tested.
-The ability of the ethanolic extract to exert bactericidal effects is critical, as it indicates not only inhibition of bacterial growth but also active destruction of the cells—an essential feature in treating persistent infections (Anjamma & Lakshmi, 2018).
+The ability of the ethanolic extract to exert bactericidal effects is critical, as it indicates not only inhibition of bacterial growth but also active destruction of the cells,an essential feature in treating persistent infections (Anjamma & Lakshmi, 2018).

 The enhanced performance of the ethanolic extract can be attributed to its polarity index and capacity to solubilize a broader range of bioactive constituents.
 Ethanol is particularly efficient at extracting phenolic compounds, flavonoids, and triterpenoids, all of which are known to display strong antibacterial activity (Banik et al., 2019).
 In contrast, water, while safer and more traditional, tends to extract hydrophilic compounds, which may be less potent in antimicrobial applications.
 Comparative studies in the literature further support these findings.
 For example, Adekunle and Akinmoladun (2021) observed that ethanolic extracts of M. charantia showed higher antibacterial activity against resistant strains of S. aureus and E. coli compared to aqueous and methanolic counterparts.
 Similarly, Akinjogunla et al. (2016) demonstrated that combining ethanolic extracts of M. charantia with standard antibiotics resulted in synergistic effects, lowering MIC values and enhancing therapeutic outcomes.
 Importantly, the extract’s ability to inhibit pathogens implicated in urinary tract infections underscores its potential for urological applications.
 UTIs remain among the most common community-acquired infections, especially in women and immunocompromised individuals.
 The standard antibiotic treatments are increasingly compromised due to resistant strains, and plant-based antimicrobials such as M. charantia may offer alternative or adjunctive treatment options (CLSI, 2018).